-Others teach English in Taiwan, South Korea, Spain, Italy, Georgia – anywhere people want to learn the language.
+Others teach English in Taiwan, South Korea, Spain, Italy, Georgia – anywhere people want to learn English.
 Others work for their companies’ foreign offices in London or Paris.
 Or they run their own online business from the beaches of Nicaragua or the Philippines.

 Another option is a working holiday visa, which many countries offer.
 These special visas allow people to work legally in the country that granted them the visa for a certain amount of time, sometimes with a few guidelines.
 These guidelines may include the types of jobs foreign workers can obtain, the allowable length of stay, or age restrictions.

-Working holiday visas are usually reserved for 18-30 year-olds, but, there is one for people up to 35.
+Working holiday visas are typically associated with 18-30 year-olds, but there is a special visa program for people up to 35 years old in New Zealand.

 New Zealand Working Holiday Visa